helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Style is a reflection of your attitude and your personality.</h3 quote>
+<h3 quote align='center'>You have to have your heart in the business and the business in your heart.</h3 quote>

 ---